SCHOOL FETES AND FAIRS

 We have attended many school fetes throughout the years and have tailored our packages to suit most circumstances.

 We have also worked alongside many Parent Teacher Associations (PTA) to come up with the ideal solution for schools to recoup some of their costs.
-We have a tried and tested approach of charging £1 for 10 minutes gaming.
-This means everyone gets to have a play and all money made on the day is handed back to the school.
+We have a tried and tested approach of charging £5 for 15 minutes gaming.
+This means everyone gets to have a play.

 If you’re thinking of a new and innovative ways to entertain the young people at an after-school club then we have exactly what you’re looking for.